 ---|---|---|---|

-Which is the better dog?
-Welsh Terrier vs Wirehaired Pointing Griffon vs German Wirehaired Pointer mouthiness comparison: | Welsh Terrier dogs have a lower than average tendency to nip, chew, playbite, or herd people. | Wirehaired Pointing Griffon dogs have an average tendency to nip, chew, playbite, or herd people. | German Wirehaired Pointer dogs have a higher than average tendency to nip, chew, playbite, or herd people. |
+Compare mouthing tendencies between Welsh Terrier, Wirehaired Pointing Griffon, and German Wirehaired Pointer.
+Which uses mouth most during play? | Welsh Terrier dogs have a lower than average tendency to nip, chew, playbite, or herd people. | Wirehaired Pointing Griffon dogs have an average tendency to nip, chew, playbite, or herd people. | German Wirehaired Pointer dogs have a higher than average tendency to nip, chew, playbite, or herd people. |

 Welsh Terrier vs Wirehaired Pointing Griffon vs German Wirehaired Pointer Health and Lifespan Comparison